abondar24/ServerlessAI/FeedbackFilter/README.md

 # Notes
 - CORS must be enabled manually on API gateway
 - Before running classifier training all cloud resources must be deployed and data must be uploaded.
+- Only data.csv file is needed for lambda